Rutgers Scarlet Service in Washington, DC

 This internship program is designed to expose students to a more direct path towards bettering democracy and foster excitement and dedication to the endeavor.

-- Rutgers Scarlet Service in Washington, DC (RSS-DC) provides select undergraduate students from all Rutgers campuses with an opportunity to earn a generous monetary stipend while interning in Washington, DC during the summer at a government office or public service non-profit organization.
+- Rutgers Scarlet Service in Washington, DC (RSS-DC) provides select undergraduate students from all Rutgers campuses with an opportunity to earn $3,800 stipend while interning in Washington, DC during the summer at a government office or public service non-profit organization.
 Students will also participate in a concurrent in-person internship course designed to engage with the topic of public service while building their career readiness and professionalism skills.

 - Students are required to attend two in-person events/seminars on campus at the beginning and end of the program.